 The cost of financing its debt, as benchmark 10-year bond yields rise to near unsustainable levels of above 6%, is expected to increase to €38.6-billion, or 3.6% of GDP, in 2013, the budget showed.

 The Treasury must pay debt redemptions of €159.2-billion in 2013, up slightly from €153.2-billion in 2012.

 The increase in the debt-to-GDP ratio was due the economic crisis and the effect of state instruments on public accounts, the Treasury said in the document.

 The instruments include the power deficit bond programme, Fade, the service provider fund for regional governments, Spain's part in aid granted to Ireland, Greece and Portugal and the recapitalisation loan for the country's banks, it said.

 Brussels on Thursday said the budget was a large step in the right direction.
-But many economists expressed doubt Spain's conservatives would be able to raise the cash the budget demanded as pension and debt-servicing costs rise.
+Spain's conservatives would be able to raise the cash the budget demanded as pension and debt-servicing costs rise.

 "My general view is that this is an optimistic budget, in the sense that predictions for the contraction in 2013 are very optimistic," said Xavier Vives, economist at business school IESE, adding he expected the plans to be revised as with every other budget over the last four years.

 The budget is based on the assumption GDP will shrink by 0.5% in 2013 year-on-year, though most economists expect a deeper slump.

 Spain will meet its 2012 public deficit target as dictated by European guidelines, Montoro said, but the shortfall will jump by more than one percentage point if aid to its struggling banks were taken in to account.